-Management should draft, and the board should approve, an entity's statement of core values.
-Once approved, management should be charged with inculcating those values across the organisation.
-This includes ensuring that all employees receive appropriate training on the values and management continually referencing and reinforcing those values in their interactions with staff (ie setting the "tone at the top").
+The board should approve an entity's statement of values and charge the senior executive team with the responsibility of inculcating those values across the organisation.
+This includes ensuring that all employees receive appropriate training on the values and senior executives continually referencing and reinforcing those values in their interactions with staff (ie setting the "tone at the top").